 For integration projects, the first casualty is usually the project schedule.
 When a simple project starts to last for several months, someone has probably overestimated their capabilities.

-3. Focusing too much technical integration
+3. Focusing too much on technical integration

 The goal of an integration project shouldn’t be just a technical solution that enables the various IT systems to exchange information between them.